 A student who has successfully completed an undergraduate degree in a field of study reflected in one of AIM Graduate School's units may request a unit substitution.

-This means that, for example, a student who has previously completed a Bachelor of Human Resources may apply for a substitute from Managing People.
+This means that, for example, a student who has previously completed a Bachelor of Human Resources may apply for a substitute from Leading, Managing & Developing People.
 This will allow the student to substitute this unit for another AIM accredited postgraduate unit.

 Students who are seeking to substitute a unit, must request this substitution in writing from the AIM Graduate School Manager, and provide a certified academic transcript displaying the successfully completed undergraduate degree from which they are seeking a substitute.

-We recommend that you start with Managing People.
+We recommend that you start with Leading, Managing & Developing People.
 However, students may gain entry to the AIM Graduate School programs commencing in the subject of their choice if that supports the individual’s learning and professional development needs.